-All vendors must read and comply with the following Hospital policies:
+All vendors to The Children's Hospital of Philadelphia (CHOP) must read and comply with the following Hospital policies:

-Please visit the Ethics and Compliance Web site for information about our compliance program and related policies, laws and regulations.
+Please visit Ethics and Compliance for information about our compliance program and related policies, laws and regulations.

 The Hospital works with a variety of individuals and organizations to perform activities on the Hospital’s behalf that involve the use or disclosure of patient information.
 Some of these individuals/organizations are considered Business Associates and the Hospital must enter into a written Business Associate Agreement with them.
 If you are identified as a Business Associate, Supply Chain Management will forward an agreement for signature.